 - (a) a vessel that is provided for the transport or sport or recreation by or on behalf of any institution, hotel, motel, place of entertainment, or other establishment or business; - (b) a vessel that is used on any voyage for pleasure if it is normally used or intended to be normally used as a fishing vessel or for the carriage of passengers or cargo for hire or reward; or - (c) a vessel that is operated or provided by any club, incorporated society, trust, or business.

-Power-driven Vessel means any vessel propelled by machinery.
+Power-driven ed Vessel means any vessel propelled by machinery. that is not solely powered manually or by sail.